-When I googled about “No Spend Challenge”, I found that there were many other bloggers who did the challenge for different reasons.
+When I googled “No Spend Challenge”, I found that many other bloggers did the challenge for different reasons.

-For some, a No Spend Challenge could help to reset their budgets after overspending on a vacation, or to get back on track from spending on an unexpected expense.
-A No Spend Challenge can also be a great way to kickstart your savings or debt repayment on things like outstanding credit card debts with money saved from the challenge.
+For some, a No Spend Challenge could help reset their budgets after overspending on vacation or get back on track from spending on an unexpected expense.
+A No Spend Challenge can also be a great way to kickstart your savings or debt repayment on things like outstanding credit card debts with the money saved from the challenge.

 Setting the rules for my No Spend Week Challenge

 Since it’s a challenge, it makes sense to set some guidelines & parameters to follow.